Jason Reynolds

-In the next four years, Reynolds wrote eight more novels, most notably the New York Times best-selling Track series—Ghost (2016), Patina (2017), Sunny (2018), Lu (2018),—and As Brave As You (2016).
-Ghost was a National Book Award Finalist for Young People's Literature and As Brave As You won the Kirkus Prize, the NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the Schneider Family Book Award.
+In the next four years, Reynolds wrote eight more novels, most notably the New York Times best-selling Track series — Ghost (2016), Patina (2017), Sunny (2018), Lu (2018) — and As Brave as You (2016).
+Ghost was a finalist for the National Book Award for Young People's Literature and As Brave as You won the Kirkus Prize, the NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the Schneider Family Book Award.
 Reynolds also wrote a Marvel Comics novel called Miles Morales: Spider-Man (2017).

-In 2017, Reynolds returned to poetry with Long Way Down, a novel in verse that was named a Newbery Honor book, a Printz Honor Book, and best young adult work by the Mystery Writers of America's Edgar Awards.
+In 2017, Reynolds returned to poetry with Long Way Down, a novel in verse that was named a Newbery Honor book, a Michael L. Printz Honor Book, and best young adult work by the Mystery Writers of America's Edgar Awards.
 In 2019, he wrote Look Both Ways, for which he won a Carnegie Medal.

-Reynolds was named as the Library of Congress' national ambassador for young people's literature in January 2020.
+From 2020 to 2022, Reynolds was the Library of Congress' National Ambassador for Young People's Literature.

+In 2023, Reynolds won the Margaret A. Edwards Award.

+In 2024, Reynolds was named a MacArthur Fellow.